rodvazdan/uned-projects/sidi/README.md

 # Microblogging System

-A basic Twitter-like microblogging system implemented using Java RMI.

-## Overview

-This project implements a distributed microblogging system, part of "Sistemas Distribuidos" in UNED for the year 2022-2023.
+This project implements a distributed microblogging systemu using Java RMI, part of "Sistemas Distribuidos" in UNED for the year 2022-2023.

 There are three main components: